WojciechSala/sukurs/README.md

 ###### The project is an idea of few people and is currently frozen, maybe revived in the future.
 No contribution expectations from outside.

+#### Stack

+MERN stack is being used for building this project along with redux handling the products, basket etc. operations.

 ---

 ## Installation